-A slightly updated version can be downloaded here http://lowpowerradio.googlepages.com/WilliamsDeYoung.pdf
+A slightly updated (or alternate) version of the same can be downloaded here: http://lowpowerradio.googlepages.com/WilliamsDeYoung.pdf

 A few excerpts: